+Buffalo wings are spicy and make a great appetizer or even a meal.
 I got this recipe from my son’s dad, who grew up in Rochester, New York, and he insists this is the original recipe.
 Whether it really is or not, I don’t know, but I do know that it’s really tasty.
-Our son, who said he didn’t like wings, when I made a batch of these Buffalo Wings one day for his father, and a few were left, said “Mom, are there any more?”.

 Most Buffalo wings are made with a Louisiana hot sauce, quite often Franks.
 It’s good, but, I wanted to experiment a little.
 There is a nice Southern company, Glory Foods, that makes wonderful canned Butter Beans.
 I love ’em.
 When I was at the market buying wings, I saw that they also make Spicy Vidalia Hot Sauce.
 Spicy and slightly sweet, I thought that would make an interesting change from the usual Louisiana style hot sauces associated with this dish.
 I was right, that sauce was perfect, and it has not become my favorite hot sauce.